Pogroms in the Russian Empire: 1903–1906

+Eyewitness account from local milkmen described the 1905 Odessa pogrom as follows:

+The three previous days they [Jewish family] had been in hiding.
+By Friday afternoon the pogrom was wrapping up.
+Friday night their neighbors, who were Russian, assured them that they could go home.
+They went and sat down for tea.
+And those same neighbors, it would seem, quietly let the killers in, since they never heard them knocking in the hallway.
+Suddenly, there was a knock on the door and strangers’ footsteps.
+The tea drinkers all hid: the servant by himself, the father by himself, the mother and daughter together.
+The killers found the mother and daughter first.
+They hit the mother in the head with an axe and cut the daughter’s arm.
+Their screams brought the father running, and he was taken down on the spot.
+The wounded mother was later taken to the hospital, while the daughter got off lightly.

 The greatest number of pogroms were registered in the Chernigov gubernia in northern Ukraine.
 The pogroms there in October 1905 took 800 Jewish lives, the material damages estimated at 70,000,000 rubles.
 400 were killed in Odessa, over 150 in Rostov-on-Don, 67 in Yekaterinoslav, 54 in Minsk, 30 in Simferopol—over 40, in Orsha—over 30.

 In 1906, the pogroms continued: January — in Gomel, June — in Bialystok (ca. 80 dead), and August — in Siedlce (ca. 30 dead).
 The Russian secret police and the military personnel organized the massacres.

-In many of these incidents the most prominent participants were railway workers, industrial workers, and small shopkeepers and craftsmen, and (if the town was a river port (e.g. Dnipro) or a seaport (e.g. Kerch)), waterfront workmen; peasants joined in mainly to loot.
+In many of these incidents the most prominent non-soldier/police participants were railway workers, industrial workers, and small shopkeepers and craftsmen, and (if the town was a river port (e.g. Yekaterinoslav) or a seaport (e.g. Kerch)), waterfront workmen; peasants joined in mainly to loot.